approvals/ApprovalTests.LabVIEW/README.md

 ## Contributing

-This written in LV2020.
+This is written in LV2020.
 If possible submit your changes in LV2020.
 If you have ideas for improvement, please feel free to open an issue or pull request.
 I will add a .vipc file for necesesary development dependencies (the installed package should have no dependencies).